MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation-design-guide.md

 ![Enterprise agreement enrollment](./media/implementation-scope.png)
 _Figure 1: Enterprise agreement enrollment_

-Git -> Clone -> Azure/enterprise-scale: provide the Git repository (repo) for Azure platform configuration.
-The Git -> Clone or Git -> Fork (preferred) metaphor references that this repo will provide everything that must be true for enterprise-scale&mdash;that customers can use as-is in their own environment.
+Git -> Clone -> Azure/enterprise-scale: provide the Git repo for Azure platform configuration.
+The Git -> Clone or Git -> Fork (preferred) metaphor references that this repo will provide everything that must be true for enterprise-scale—that customers can use as-is in their own environment.

 ## Discovery